Best Time to Visit Lyon: Experience the City’s Charm Year-Round

 The rain can come at any time, but late spring (April) tends to be wetter.

-What's the visit Lyon?
+What's the cheapest time to visit Lyon?

 Autumn, especially late September to November, often sees lower prices for flights and hotels.